ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Issuers indicate preference for which token key to use based on the order of keys in the list, with preference given to keys earlier in the list.
-Clients SHOULD use the first key in the "token-keys" list that either does not have a "not-before" value or has a "not-before" value in the past.
+Clients SHOULD use the first key in the "token-keys" list that either does not have a "not-before" value or has a "not-before" value in the past, as this key is most likely to be valid in the given time window.
 Origins can attempt to use any key in the "token-keys" list to verify tokens, starting with the most preferred key in the list.
 Trial verification like this can help deal with Client clock skew.